 A notable number of new studies have become available since the IPCC (2014) assessment, which allowed including more specific conditions than the current IPCC Tier 1 categories, and to inspect the data structure.
 The number of estimates in several categories differed in the two assessments, which is likely a combined outcome of a larger database available in this study and also differences in accounting for individual sites.
 Direct database structure and numeric estimate comparisons between these two assessments cannot be evaluated in detail due to limited access to the IPCC (2014) data.
 Differences in data processing in the two assessments do exist.
-As an example, differences in the number of sites in the EF table (see Table 1 and Figure 2) in the IPCC (2014) assessment and this study cannot be readily explained by new studies becoming available as IPCC shows higher number of measurements.
+As an example, differences in the number of sites in the EF table (see Table 1 and Figure 2) in the IPCC 2014 assessment and this study cannot be readily explained by new studies becoming available as IPCC shows higher number of measurements.
 In this study, each site was identified based on coordinates and reported site characteristics irrespective of the publication where the data was presented, which may differ from the method applied in IPCC (2014).
 This would mean that data from a site reported in different papers may have been used as different independent observations in the IPCC assessment.

-Obvious limitations in building a database from published data are the certain randomness of the site types and conditions included in the publications, the inconsistent or lacking reporting of field conditions (e.g. tree stand and soil characteristics, WT), and differences in the temporal scale of monitoring (Jauhiainen et al., 2019).
-The lack of consistently reported WT data, especially, is unfortunate as WT is an important constraint for soil processes leading to GHG emissions.
+Obvious limitations in building a database from published data are the certain randomness of the site types and conditions included in the publications, and the inconsistent reporting of field conditions (e.g. site types, tree stand and soil characteristics, collected data types; Jauhiainen et al., 2019).
 In this study, the generally available information included land use history, soil type (peat, other organic soils), and site nutrient status information.
-The number of estimates falling into specific data categories could not be controlled, but a lower limit of estimates qualifying inclusion to analysis (in this study $n \ge 3$ is used) could be set.
+The number of estimates falling into specific data categories could not be controlled, but a lower limit of estimates qualifying inclusion to analysis (in this study n≥3 is used) could be set.
 Differences in data collection procedures in the original studies had to be accepted, likely resulting in inconsistencies in data quality.